BEST OF ENEMIES: Postponed

 ORIGINALLY SCHEDULED: APRIL 22 – MAY 22, 2016

-Last year in 2015 we expanded Open Window Theatre and our presence at the Metropolis Minneapolis building, investing in our longterm future near the Hennepin Theatre District of Minneapolis.
-This expansion has been a blessing in a multitude of ways and we are grateful to our many donors who helped make it possible.
-It also came at an opportune time with our sold-out run of The Lion, the Witch and the Wardrobe this past December.
+In 2015 we expanded Open Window Theatre and our presence at the Metropolis Minneapolis building, investing in our future near the Hennepin Theatre District of Minneapolis.
+This expansion was a blessing to us in a multitude of ways and we are grateful to our many donors who helped make it possible.
+It also came at an opportune time with our sold-out run of The Lion, the Witch and the Wardrobe in December 2015.

-We want to thank all of our patrons, supporters, volunteers, staff, and cast & crew members for an incredible Season 5, and while we’re sad to have to cut this season short we remain very excited and optimistic about Season 6 and what our future holds.
-Our full Season 6 line-up will be announced very soon.
+We want to thank all of our patrons, supporters, volunteers, staff, and cast & crew members for an incredible Season 5, and while we’re sad to have to cut this season short we remain very excited and optimistic about what our future holds.

-We ask you to please lift us up in prayer during this challenging time and please consider making the most generous tax-deductible gift possible right now in support of our redemptive mission in the arts.
+We ask you to please pray for us during this challenging time as we fight back against the oppressive and unjust situation we find ourselves in, and please consider making the most generous tax-deductible gift possible right now to help us get through this transition period.
 Nobody does professional, redemptive live theater like Open Window and we need your generous support now more than ever to remain a powerful and ever growing force in arts & culture.

 DONATE BY MAIL: